top of page

 Eirik the Red’s Saga

-by Jason Doctor Icelandic Roots will be hosting a public webinar on Monday, 16 February.
-Jason Doctor will host Kathy Thorbjornasson while she describes the saga of Eirik the Red.
-Many of us are familiar with this saga, but Kathy has dug deeper and will show us what she has discovered while entering the saga details into the Icelandic Roots database.
-Join us at the webinar.
-Details can be found at the Icelandic Roots Event Calendar, or watch for more information coming to yo
+by Jason Doctor Icelandic Roots hosted a public webinar on Monday, 16 February.
+Jason Doctor welcomed Kathy Thorbjornasson, who described the saga of Eirik the Red.
+Many of us are familiar with this saga, but Kathy has dug deeper and reveals what she has discovered while entering the saga details into the Icelandic Roots database.
+This article provides background on the saga.
+The video of the presentation can be viewed from this link: https://youtu.be/C0WcaZm2Dzk Eirik the Re

 Jan 305 min read